Frequently Asked Questions (FAQ)

 Additionally, time zone disparities can delay the flow of information, impacting real-time decision-making in international investments.

-To mitigate this, financial institutions use Coordinated Universal Time (UTC) for timestamping global transactions.
+To mitigate this, financial institutions use UTC for timestamping global transactions.

 Explore related topics: